raagin/django-streamfield/README.md

 ...and use this field in your html

 ## Settings
-You may use `STREAMFIELD_BLOCK_OPTIONS` in settings.py to add some options to block For example:
+You may use `STREAMFIELD_BLOCK_OPTIONS` in settings.py to add some options to block.

+For example:
 ```python
 STREAMFIELD_BLOCK_OPTIONS = {